Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 While table salt can kill slugs and snails by dehydrating them, use it sparingly and cautiously.

-Applying salt directly to the ground in large quantities can harm your soil and plants.
-Instead, salt should only be used as a targeted method for individual pests.
+Applying large amounts of salt directly to the ground can harm your soil and plants.
+Instead, salt should be used only as a targeted method for individual pests.

 13. Human Hair